thenumbernine/hydro-cl-lua/README.md

 - PLM support that works on a wide range of equations (currently have a few vying options)
 - higher-order polynomial stuff - WENO or whatever
 - initialize NR stuff to the geometry metric ... or decide what kind of geometry metric to use (holonomic vs anholonomic)
-- add GR+HD by taking the SRHD and giving it the metric from GR (adm solver)
+- add GR+HD by taking the SRHD and giving it the metric from GR
 - add EM+SRHD by mixing and matching SRHD and EMHD
 - add EM+GR+HD by winning
 - get MHD working with Orszag-Tang 2D